TheAlternativeZurich/HackingSessionSheet/1-files.md

 ```

 ###grep
-`grep` - searches the named input FILEs for lines containing a match to the given PATTERN.
+`grep` - searches the named input FILEs for lines containing a match to the given PATTERN (a regular expression).
 By default, grep prints the matching lines.

 Syntax:
 ```